codeforamerica/form-flow/README.md

 ### Address

+For convenience, we have provided a `cfa:address` live template to quickly create an address fragment.
-We have provided an address fragment for convenience.
-This fragment is a combination of multiple fields including:
+The address fragment is a combination of multiple fields including:

 - Street Address
 - Street Address 2 (Apt Number, Suite Number, etc.)